 The Gmail iOS app brings the familiar Gmail web app experience to your iPhone.
 Whether this is a good thing or a bad thing depends on how you feel about Gmail.

 While Gmail for iOS does support iCloud, Outlook, Yahoo, and IMAP, it's at its best when used with your Gmail account.
 The iOS app nicely integrates with Google's other services like Google Drive, Google Docs, and Google Sheets.
 For example, you can preview any file shared through Google Drive or one of Google's apps.
 A single tap then either saves it to your own Google Drive, which you can access through the Attach option when you're writing a new email, or opens it in the Google Docs or Sheets app, so you can edit or update it.
-You can also respond to Google Calendar invites straight from the email, just by tapping on the Yes, No, or Maybe.
+You can also respond to Google Calendar invites straight from the email, just by tapping on Yes, No, or Maybe.
 The integrations extend to video chat: instead of needing to download the Meet app separately, you can handle all your video conferencing in-app.
-And with Zapier's Gmail integrations, you can connect Gmail with thousands of other apps too.

 Gmail compatibility: Gmail, iCloud, Yahoo, Hotmail, Outlook, Live, Office365, IMAP